 ✔ Scammers and kitten mills are everywhere.

-✔ Starting March 1, 2024: Total adoption fee: $2,000 (includes $1,000 deposit)
+✔ Pet Kitten: Total adoption fee: $2,000 (includes $1,000 deposit) *2200/1100 Jan 1

 Your deposit secures your place on our waitlist and allows you to choose from available kittens when they are between 4–5 weeks old.
 At this stage, their markings, color, and personality become more visible.

 If the current litter doesn’t have the kitten you want, you may pass and wait for a future litter without losing your deposit.
-We have litters throughout the year.

 Unfortunately, we’ve had trusted adopters change their minds or disappear after we’ve already invested in raising their kitten.
-The reality is, real breeders make very little profit—our costs for high-quality food, supplements, vet care, and registration often exceed what we charge.
+The reality is, real breeders make very little profit—our costs for high-quality food, supplements, vet care, and registration usually exceed what we charge.

 The saying “If you’re making money, you’re probably not a real breeder” is more accurate than most people realize!
-We breed because we love our cats and the joy they bring to their new families.
+We breed because we love our cats, and the joy they bring to their new families.

 Your deposit locks in your kitten price for one year.